amd/HPCTrainingDock/tutorials/README.md

-# Example of How to Use the Scrips in the HPCTrainingDock
+# Example of How to Use the Scripts in the HPCTrainingDock

 Begin by cloning the repo and getting to the `rocm` directory: